Sierra-Johnson/Disney-Parks-Research/general-notes.md

     []: keywords (new table)
         will be a list of the key words in the tweet i.e. character names, locations, etc.
+            will referrence KEYWORDS table for the word, score

     enum location:
         1: Disneyland